-TSTC West Texas complies with the Family Educational Rights and Privacy Act and informs students of their rights under the act.
+TSTC West Texas complies with FERPA and informs students of their rights under the act.
 Students' rights covered by the act are as follows:

-- A. The right to inspect and review the academic record. - B. The intent of TSTC West Texas is to limit the disclosure of information contained in a student's academic record under the following circumstances: - 1. with the student's prior written consent; - 2. as an item of directory information which the student has not refused the college to disclose; or - 3. under the FERPA provisions which allow a college to disclose information without the student's prior written consent. - C. The right of a student to consent to release of semester credit hours taken at other institutions to the Texas Higher Education Coordinating Board. - D. The right of a student to petition TSTC West Texas to amend or correct any part of his/her academic record which is believed to be inaccurate, misleading, or in violation of the privacy or other rights of the student.
-When the college decides it will not amend or correct a student's record, the student has the right to a hearing to present evidence that the record s inaccurate, misleading, or in violation of the privacy or other rights of the student. - E. The right of any person to file a complaint with the Family Education Rights and Privacy Act Office, Department of Education, Family Policy Compliance Office, 400 Maryland Avenue SW, Washington, DC 20202-4605, if TSTC West Texas violates the FERPA.
+- 1. The right to inspect and review the academic record. - 2.
+The intent of TSTC West Texas is to limit the disclosure of information contained in a student's academic record under the following circumstances: - a. with the student's prior written consent; - b. as an item of directory information which the student has not refused the college to disclose; - c. or under the FERPA provisions which allow a college to disclose information without the

+- student's prior written consent. - 3.
+The right of a student to consent to release of semester credit hours taken at other institutions to the Texas Higher Education Coordinating Board. - 4.
+The right of a student to petition TSTC West Texas to amend or correct any part of his/her academic record which is believed to be inaccurate, misleading, or in violation of the privacy or other rights of the student.
+When the college decides it will not amend or correct a student's record, the student has the right to a hearing to present evidence that the record is inaccurate, misleading, or in violation of the privacy or other rights of the student. - 5.
+The right of any person to file a complaint with the Family Education Rights and Privacy Act Office, Department of Education, Family Policy Compliance Office, 400 Maryland Avenue SW, Washington, D.C.
+20202-4605, if TSTC West Texas violates FERPA.

-If you have any questions concerning disclosure of information, contact the Admissions and Records Office or call (325) 235-7349.
+If you have any questions concerning disclosure of information, contact the Registrar at (325) 236-8209.